 Most plants are vegetarian, but for others, a diet of mud and photosynthesis just isn’t enough.
 Whether because of a simple craving for meat or (more likely) because of a lack of nutrients in the soil, some plants have turned carnivorous and started devouring the surrounding wildlife.
 One such meat-eater is the cobra lily, a type of pitcher plant native to California and Oregon.
+Remember to arrange your travel insurance before you head there.

 Unlike most pitcher plants, the cobra lily doesn’t collect rainwater in its trap.
 Instead, water pulled up through the roots is released into the trap as required – a bit like the way our mouths water when we’re about to have a pork pie.
 That’s not to say that the plant has thought about what it would like to eat, but the process does suggest a more active role in the meat-eating than other pitcher plants (who mostly just sit there passively, allowing the insect murder/digestion to happen as if by accident).